Markov Automata: Deciding Weak Bisimulation by means of non-naively Vanishing States: Introduction

 \section{Introduction}

 Markov Automata (MA) are a powerful formalism for modelling systems with nondeterminism, probability and continuous time.
-Unfortunately up to now no algorithm for weak bisimulation on MA has been published.
-The contribution of this paper is a transfer of the notion of vanishing states, as known in the area of Generalised Stochastic Petri Net, to the MA setting.
-This allows us to state a decision algorithm for weak MA bisimulation.
+The weak bisimulation relation for MA \cite{lics:10,avacsreport} is not a relation on the set of states, but rather a relation on the set of subdistributions over states.
+This is the reason, why it is not obvious how to develop an algorithm for deciding distribution-based weak bisimulation for MA, and this is exactly the topic of the present paper.